gitcoinco/grants-stack/README.md

 The Project Hub will feed a universal grant registry, from which round managers can source grants for their rounds.

-This repo contains the smart contracts and UI which will ne used to publish and manager their project/s
+This repo contains the smart contracts and UI which will be used to publish and manage a user's project/s

 ## Directory Structure